iodepo/odis-arch/book/content.md

 ## Intellectual Merit

-OIH leverages structured data on the web patterns in the form of Schema.org and JSON-LD encoding.
-This means that much of what is done to address OIH implementation by providers also is available both to existing commercial indexing approaches as well as emerging community practices
+ODIS leverages structured data on the web patterns in the form of Schema.org and JSON-LD encoding.
+This means that much of what is done to address ODIS implementation by providers also is available both to existing commercial indexing approaches as well as emerging community practices

 Additionally, both the publishing and indexing approaches are based on several web architecture patterns.
 Meaning that existing organization skills are leveraged and staff experience is enhanced.
-This helps to address both the sustainability of the OIH connection and the efficiency of organizational operation.
+This helps to address both the sustainability of the ODIS connection and the efficiency of organizational operation.

 ## Broader Impacts